garyhlai/garys-notebook-gatsby/src/pages/2020-06-25_1/index.md

 **Summary**:

-The classic paper by Hinton et al. describes a model compression technique with teacher-student networks.
+This classic paper by Hinton et al. describes a model compression technique with teacher-student networks.

 While an ensemble of large models can achieve optimal performance on the training set, its inference is too slow and expensive during production time.
 We can, however, train a smaller (student) network to learn the softmax output of this larger (teacher) network and thereby to generalize in the same way as the teacher network - this is because the softmax carries “dark knowledge”, or nuanced information about e.g. while the input image is neither 3 nor 7, it is much more similar to 3.
 The student network is then used for inference during production time.